whiteinge/eseth/2005/textpattern.md

 Textpattern
 ===========

-Although I have no qualms with WordPress, I\'ve always been very curious about [Textpattern](http://textpattern.com/) since it is made by the people who freely gifted [A Humane Web Text Generator](http://textism.com/tools/textile/) on the undeserving web.
+Although I have no qualms with WordPress, I've always been very curious about [Textpattern](http://textpattern.com/) since it is made by the people who freely gifted [A Humane Web Text Generator](http://textism.com/tools/textile/) on the undeserving web.